Beard Care Elevated: The Ultimate Growth & Maintenance Guide

 beard wash

 Step one is as simple as it gets, wash that dang thing growing out of your face!
-Just like you wash your hair in the shower, take a minute to wash your face and beard.
+Just like you wash your hair in the shower, take a minute to wash your face and facial hair.
 The only question is, what soap do you use?

 Bar Soap & Body Wash

-Most guys think its ok to just use bar soap or body wash but this is a bad idea.
+Most guys think it's ok to just use bar soap or body wash but this is a bad idea.
 We recommend avoiding this at all costs.
-These types of soaps are typically made with alcohols and harsh ingredients which are great for washing away a hard days work, but terrible for your beard.
-Using soaps like this on your beard leads to:
+These types of soaps are typically made with alcohols and harsh ingredients which are great for washing away a hard day's work, but terrible for your facial hair.
+Using soaps like this leads to:

 • Dry, itchy skin